The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 - There’s sometimes a long wait before you get actually get paid (even after you meet the payment minimum, you’re still operating on the advertiser’s terms.
 So you might not get paid for one or even three months depending on the company)

-So even though we’re excited to see Ebates referrals, that program only pays quarterly.
-Still, that program is a fun one for us to promote because bloggers in many niches (travel, fashion, parenting, foodie) can actually give their readers $10 just for making their first purchase.
+So even though I’m excited to see Ebates referrals, that program only pays quarterly.
+That program is still a fun one to promote because bloggers in many niches (travel, fashion, parenting, foodie) can actually give their readers $10 just for making their first purchase.
 And as a blogger, you get a bonus (this quarter it’s $25 per referral) in return.
 With the holiday season coming up, we recommend thinking about your readers and how they could benefit from joining Ebates’s online cash back program.

 So… how do you make REAL money blogging?

-As you’ll see from this income report, we make money blogging in various ways:
+As you’ll see from this income report, I make money blogging in various ways:

 - Affiliate Marketing